The Devastating Impact of Diabetes on our Community

 The most common forms of diabetes and related conditions are Type 1, Type II, Gestational, and Pre-Diabetes.
 Life threatening conditions that can accompany diabetes, also known as co-morbidities, include heart disease or other cardiovascular illness, blindness, nerve damage, kidney damage and macrosomia, or a large baby (for gestational diabetes).
 Macrosomia can cause obesity and susceptibility to Type II diabetes in the future for both the mother and infant.

 Type 1 diabetes is usually diagnosed in children and young adults, and was previously known as juvenile diabetes.
 Only 5% of people with diabetes have this form of the disease.
 Far more common are pre-diabetes and Type 2 diabetes, also known as adult-onset diabetes, and there are important risk factors for developing the disease.

 Major risk factors for pre-diabetes and Type II diabetes include:

 - High blood pressure

 - Physical inactivity

-- Pregnancy: Women who develop diabetes while pregnant (a condition called gestational diabetes) are more likely to develop full-blown diabetes later in life.
+- Pregnancy (women who develop gestational diabetes while pregnant are more likely to develop Type 2 diabetes later in life)